vdhamer/Git-Crypt-Demo/README.md

   to get an API to provide certain functionality.
 So even if you obfuscate `Secret` within the app, there is at least a moment where `Secret` can be accessed in a debugger or, simpler, by snooping network traffic.

-- There are undoubtedly alternative approaches that can meet the listed requirements.
+- There are undoubtedly alternative approaches that can meet these requirements.
 For example
 	- GitHub has a feature to store Secrets that are accessible only to contributors via Actions.
       In that approach `Secret` is *not* an integral part of the source code, but is also not subject to version-control.
 	- You might consider using `.gitignore` to simply keep `Secret` out of the repository.
 	  But this does *not* meet all the requirements.
           In particular, you will get a compile-time error if an expected file is missing during the build.

 ### How the 6 requirements are addressed

 > 1. the app needs to contain a `Secret`

 This demo app contains a pair of text files named `Unsecret.txt` and `Secret.txt`.
-`Unsecret` contains "Hello, World!" and is never encrypted.
+`Unsecret` contains "Hello, World!" and is not encrypted.
-`Secret.txt` would contain something worth protecting (here it merely contains the string "Hello, secret World!").
+`Secret.txt` would contain something worth protecting (here it contains the string "Hello, secret World!").
 The app displays "Hello, secret World!" if it can, but otherwise degrades to displaying "Hello, World!". :disappointed:

-> 2. the app's code is in a repository that includes an **encrypted** copy of `Secret`.
+> 2. the app's code repository on GitHub includes an **encrypted** copy of `Secret.txt`.

 The encryption is handled by `git-crypt`, which is configured via an entry in `.gitattributes` that says `Secret.txt filter=git-crypt diff=git-crypt`.
-This causes Secret.txt to get encrypted before it reaches the remote repo.
+This causes `Secret.txt` to be encrypted before it reaches the remote repo.
 And it gets automatically decrypted when it is pulled from a remote repo.

 > 3. This implies that there is a second secret.
 Let's call that the `Key`.

 `git-crypt`, after initialisation in your project directory, can be asked to export the key via `$ git-crypt export-key <path>`.

-If you choose `$ git-crypt export-key ../git-crypt-key`, `Key` can be shared across multiple projects, or multiple variants/branches of the project.
+If you choose `$ git-crypt export-key ../git-crypt-key`, `Key` can be shared across multiple projects in a parent directory.
-And should still have the key if you delete your local directory and reinstall by cloning from the remote repository.
+And should still have the key if you delete your local directory and reinstall by cloning from the GitHub repository.

 > 4. The `Key` is not shared via the repository.